eth-brownie/brownie/docs/ethpm.rst

 You must include the following arguments:

     * ``registry``: the address of an ethPM registry on the main-net
     * ``account``: the address that the transaction is sent from.
-It can be given as an alias to a `local account <nonlocal-networks-accounts>`_, or as a hex string if the address is unlocked within the connected node.
+It can be given as an alias to a `local account <local-accounts>`_, or as a hex string if the address is unlocked within the connected node.

 Once the package is successfully released, Brownie provides you with a registry URI that you can share with others so they can easily access your package: